ringcentral/ringcentral-softphone-ts/CONTEXT.md

 ## Language

 **Call session**:
-A live inbound or outbound phone call that exposes call controls and call-level events.
+A live inbound or outbound phone call that owns its per-call SIP policy, coordinates its media transport, and exposes call controls and call-level events.
 _Avoid_: Media session

 **Media transport**: